zopefoundation/z3c.testsetup/README.txt

   This version of ``z3c.testsetup`` uses a new set of testfile markers than previous releases did.
-If you are still using `Test-Layer: unit` or similar, please read the README2.txt in the source directory carefully to learn how to switch to the new names.
+If you are still using `Test-Layer: unit` or similar, please read the README.txt in the source directory carefully to learn how to switch to the new names.